-The following is a list of matters that the attorneys at Marks & Associates, P.C. suggest clients consider before entering into a leasing arrangement.
+The following is a list of matters that the attorneys at Marks & Evans, P.C. suggest clients consider before entering into a leasing arrangement.
 If you are going out with a request for proposal or otherwise entertaining competing offers, these matters, along with those described in other articles on this website directed to equipment users, should be considered before a transaction.
 Even if there will be only one potential financer, some of these items are negotiable and can be addressed fairly and reasonably as long as they're raised at the outset.

 The differences between borrowing cash or renting equipment and equipment finance might be surprising